“That’s why they don’t be buying people music

 To some it may seem Hommy appeared out of thin air, but with so much media and so many different outlets such is the nature of content consumption these days.
 The truth is, he was a Griselda Records affiliate, and has been featured on quite a few different projects with Westside Gunn and Conway.
 On the track Tunnel Vision he almost mockingly says, “try it, try it – go head try it – Griselda on the bag man, buy it”, and that’s how quickly it happens.
 In many respects you don’t see him coming, and then with one listen you are hooked.
 You have no choice, you can’t find anything else like it.
 That is the type of product he supplies, and with the amount of music he has banked there is plenty more of the same quality to go around.
 Which is the real point here.

 Like a Haitian Sinatra he’s doing it his way.
-He has always kept it real, and while the mainstream riches might never be attainable going this route, his authenticity has undoubtedly earned him the most valuable commodity – the loyalty of his fans.
+He has always kept it real, and while the mainstream riches may never be attainable going this route, his authenticity has undoubtedly earned him the most valuable commodity – the loyalty of his fans.
 In concrete business terms, this dude legitimately found an underserved market and delivered a differentiated product to meet those demands.
 Truth be told he very well may have created his own market (or lane as a spoken word affiliate Keshia Plum says).
 Whatever the case may be, if for nothing else this poet that raps shows that when it comes to music there is no such thing as a lane, just great quality.

 Mach-Hommy’s Haitian Body Odor album.